-Modern businesses need to adopt a more dynamic approach to their business learning practices or risk stagnation and being left behind by the ones who can quickly implement more agile, leaner models into their organisations
+Modern businesses need to adopt a more dynamic approach to their business learning practices and eLearning creation authoring software or risk stagnation and being left behind by the ones who can quickly implement more agile, leaner models into their organizations.

 A Repeating Global Dilemma

 According to the World Bank, the world is facing a recession or worse, with leading economies projected to shrink between 5-10%.
 This is similar to 100 years ago following World War 1 when an artificially prosperous USA was struck by the Great Depression Today the world is again at the point of a major paradigm shift due to the COVID-19 pandemic.

 People standing in line during the Great Depression

 However, relying on the same approach is no longer viable this time around, as 1920 formulas were aligned with analog methods that typically operated at a slower pace of change, and had greater predictability, and generally modest complexity.
 Such an approach is simply not compatible with the hyper-changing and digitally-driven commerce of 2020.

 Added to this, there now exists more sophisticated business models and a far more empowered and educated consumer.
 Today, a business must operate within a fast-changing and constantly disruptive global digital marketplace.
 The challenges inherent in trying to just keep up will become harder as the rate of workplace transformation accelerates.

 This means every business has to quickly optimize their people and get them digitally match fit, in order to survive.
 Leaders must adapt to this changing business dynamic and devise new and innovative methods that deliver differentiating and unique solutions to new business challenges.
 Therefore, a lot of training will be needed in a short period of time, but traditional face-to-face and even eLearning approaches are too cumbersome to respond to this hyper-changing marketplace.